IT-WIBRC/dev-tools/packages/devkit/README.md

 ---

+### Global Options

+In addition to the options for each command, you can use a global flag that affects the entire CLI's output.

+- **`--verbose`**: The verbose flag (`-v`) provides more detailed output during execution.
+It's particularly useful for debugging or when you want to see exactly what the CLI is doing behind the scenes, such as confirming initialization and configuration loading.

+---

 ## 📦 Default Templates

 Scaffolder comes with a set of pre-configured templates for popular frameworks and libraries.
 You can use these templates out of the box with the `dk new` command.